 28. Take Some Time

 Be careful that you do not start liking somebody else immediately.
-Sometimes wanting someone can take the distraction away from the crush you’re walking away from, but it’s essential to make sure that we’re not transferring our feelings from the person right on to someone else.
+Sometimes wanting someone can take the distraction away from the crush you’re walking away from, but it’s essential to make sure that we’re not transferring our feelings from the person right onto someone else.
 It leads us directly into another situation of potential unrequited love.

 29. Prepare Yourself Mentally

 It is a hard thing that you’re going through in your life.
 Make sure that you give yourself some love right now.
-In my opinion, giving up on a crush and walking away from them is a form of heartbreak.
+I believe giving up on a crush and walking away from them is a form of heartbreak.
 So make sure you give yourself a break.
 Having a crush on someone feels so good.
 It’s inspiring and uplifting.
-It can make you feel pretty, sexy, or more joyful about life in general.
+It can make you feel pretty, sexy, or more joyful about life.

 30. Understand The Love

 This is a big one.
 Realize that their distance is what makes the appeal so strong.
 Have you ever had a crush on somebody who is all over you and desperate to date you?
-No, You have crushes on people who you are pretty sure you don’t have a chance with or who it seems like there’s some big obstacle to get with them.
+No, You have crushes on people you are pretty sure you don’t have a chance with or who it seems there’s some big obstacle to getting with them.
 That’s why the crush exists and why it feels so healthy.

 31. Focus On Their Negative Aspects